I waited for ages.

 An exaggerated remark to many, but this was the existing truth in my case before I finally transformed a dream — that of watching the legendary musical Les Misérables live on stage — into a reality.

 My older sister’s purchase of our Les Miz tickets on November 21, 2015 set my clock for the months of waiting to be over.
 Impatience had never been entertained though as I bid each day “goodbye”.
 This was the very same parting word which I expressed to the 2016 edition of Mayon 360, my most-awaited running event in Bicol.
 Its schedule coincided with the show date of this classic musical epic, which I have been referring to as an “obsession” after watching Miss Saigon with my constant theatre date, Cristy, in 2000.
 I never regretted my decision to drop this annual 50-mile race over a once-in-a-lifetime experience of my most favorite musical.
 For me, I even saw my not participating in the 80-k ultra marathon as a blessing in disguise.
-Call it self-protection from emotional harm of an insensitive puny human being.
+Call it self-protection from emotional harm of an insensitive and egotistical puny human being.
 Whoo!

 We arrived at Solaire an hour early which gave us plenty of time to do a recon of the fourth and fifth floors and capture those climactic moments for my sister and me.